MuncleUscles/radflix/README.md

 ## Introduction

-- This boilerplate just uses TypeScript 2.4, Express 4, and Webpack 4
+- This boilerplate uses TypeScript 2.9, Express 4, and Webpack 4
-  to print a "hello world" on a default port (3001).
+  to print the `NODE_ENV` value on the port 3001.
 - For development, it uses `nodemon` to monitor source file changes.
 - For production, it uses `webpack` to bundle source files.